Putting Data to Work with the NY Immigration Coalition

 These data sets will not only be a product in themselves, but have provided the basis for the third phase of the project, customized analysis in response to the immediate policy or program priorities of immigrant advocacy and service organizations identified with the NYIC.
 The NYIC has major initiatives under way with many of its member organizations concerning language issues (including teaching English as a second language and providing translators in various settings), access to health care, workers’ rights, and the situation of undocumented immigrant students in higher education, especially CUNY.
 In this pilot phase, we will focus the topical data analysis on two areas (to be specified during the first phase) in which the NYIC is coordinating working groups.

-One outcome of the project is a report titled "Living in Isolation: How language barriers shut immigrant New Yorkers out of critical City housing services."
-The report was released in March 2007; it is available in PDF format here.
+One outcome of the project is a report titled "Living in Isolation: How language barriers shut immigrant New Yorkers out of critical City housing services" released in March 2007.
 It confirms that linguistically isolated households need greater access to housing services.
 (The map above is taken from the report.)
 Yet, these New Yorkers are limited in their ability to access city housing services because of language and cultural barriers.
 The report also indicates that linguistically isolated New Yorkers have benefited far less from improved housing-complaint-collection processes than other New Yorkers.

 Based on the initial phases of this project, CUR will work with NYIC to distill the lessons into a set of training materials for use in teaching immigrant service and advocacy organizations about integrating a wide range of demographic and statistical data into their day-to-day work.
 This phase will include piloting both shorter, broader presentations to a wide range of organizations and lengthier, more in-depth training to a small group of individuals, selected by NYIC.